Chsp seniors take a walk along torrens river

 The visit has inspired us to visit the painters’ family home in Hahndorf, so we planned for a visit for the next class outing.

-PARENTING TALK WITH HASSAN NOORI
+Sets PARENTING TALK WITH HASSAN NOORI

 MWASA held a Parenting Q&A Session recently hosted by Imam Hassan Noori for our newly arrived Afghani women.
-It was a constructive session where the ladies were able to share their parenting challenges in a new environment and integrating into Austrlian society.
+It was a constructive session where the ladies were able to share their parenting challenges in a new environment and integrating into Australian society.